All Products

 CHANGELOG_STANDARD

-• DELETE_ROW_ON_PK: Ignores UPDATE_BEFORE messages and processes DELETE messages by deleting entire rows based on their primary key values.
-This strategy enables you to delete entire rows during partial update.
+• DELETE_ROW_ON_PK: Ignores Update Before messages and processes Delete messages by deleting the entire row based on the primary key.
+This is suitable for scenarios where you want to delete an entire row during a partial update, which affects other columns.

 Note